Jerry Tuwai: Personal life

 Tuwai credits his parents for his achievements on the rugby field, and cites them as his main motivation to perform and achieve accolades in rugby.
 When he was young, Tuwai's parents saved enough money to buy him his first pair of rugby boots.
 As she handed them over Tuwai's mother told him "this is your knife and fork".
-Tuwai declared “I did not know my Mum was saving some money for my rugby boots.
+Tuwai declared "I did not know my Mum was saving some money for my rugby boots.
 I couldn’t believe it because I knew they weren’t earning big money.
-They bought me these boots and my mum told me “this is your life – this is your knife and your fork”.
+They bought me these boots and my mum told me 'this is your life – this is your knife and your fork.'
 It really touched me and from that time until now I always write on my boots when I am about to play – knife and fork.

-“When I get tired and want to give up I just picture our house and my parents and I am working for them.
-I just picture my Mum working and my Dad working hard on the farm.
+"When I get tired and want to give up, I just picture our house and my parents and me working for them.
+I just picture my Mom working and my Dad working hard on the farm."

 Tuwai has credited his parents for keeping him grounded and humble.
 He goes back regularly to Newtown, the place where he grew up.
 A religious and upstanding man, Jerry hopes that his accomplishments will inspire the younger generation of his hometown.